NeoGeographyToolkit/StereoPipeline/docs/sfs.rst

 The outputs are the blended DEM as described earlier, and the weight which tells how much the SfS DEM contributed to the blended DEM.
-That weight equals to 1 where only the SfS DEM was used, is between 0 and 1 in the transition region betwhen the lit and no-lit areas, which is determined by the values of the ``--lit-blend-length`` and ``--shadow-blend-length`` parameters (it grows somewhat depending on the value of ``--weight-blur-sigma``), and is 0 where only the LOLA
+That weight equals to 1 where only the SfS DEM was used, is between 0 and 1 in the transition region between the lit and no-lit areas, which is determined by the values of the ``--lit-blend-length`` and ``--shadow-blend-length`` parameters (it grows somewhat depending on the value of ``--weight-blur-sigma``), and is 0 where only the LOLA